Small Step For Conversion, Giant Leap For UX

 This is not our first public display of affection for testing—we love tests, and we love to talk about them.
-In a previous post, for example, Shamir Duverseau shared three ways a testing and optimization program can help you increase revenue, reduce costs and improve customer loyalty.
-We’ve also shared a compelling testing case study on Optimizely’s blog, and theorized how a mobile app test might have saved Netflix considerable headache.
+For example, we’ve shared a compelling testing case study on Optimizely’s blog.

 Now, it’s my turn.